RIVERSIDE INDUSTRIAL PARK

-The Riverside Industrial Park site includes both current and former manufacturing and packaging facilities, some of which are vacant, at 29 Riverside Avenue in Newark, New Jersey.
-The 7-acre site is located in a mixed residential and commercial/heavy industrial area.
-From 1902 to 1971, the property was used for paint, resins, linseed oil and varnish manufacturing by Patton Paint Company, which merged into the Paint and Varnish Division of Pittsburgh Plate Glass Company in 1920.
+The Riverside Industrial Park Superfund site includes both current and former manufacturing and packaging facilities, some of which are vacant, at 29 Riverside Avenue in Newark, New Jersey.
+The 7.6-acre site is located in a mixed residential and commercial/industrial area.
+From 1902 to 1971, the property was used for paint, resins, linseed oil, and varnish manufacturing by Patton Paint Company, which merged into the Paint and Varnish Division of Pittsburgh Plate Glass Company in 1920.
 Pittsburgh Plate Glass Company changed its name to PPG Industries, Inc. (PPG) in 1968.
-From the 1970s to the present day, the site was subdivided into fifteen lots and the property has been used by various companies for a variety of businesses from chemical packaging to chemical and cosmetics manufacturing.
+Metal pigments, including lead, were brought to the site for manufacturing of paints.
+From 1971 to the present day, the site is subdivided into fifteen lots.
+The property has been used by many companies for a variety of businesses from chemical packaging to chemical and cosmetics manufacturing.
 Although this is currently an active industrial park, there are several abandoned portions of the property which are owned by the City of Newark through foreclosures.

-- 10 abandoned 12,000- to 15,000-gallon underground storage tanks containing hazardous wastes in a tank farm adjacent to the vacant building,
+- several abandoned 12,000- to 15,000-gallon underground storage tanks containing hazardous wastes in a tank farm adjacent to the vacant building,

 - approximately one hundred 3,000- to 10,000-gallon above-ground storage tanks with a number of 55-gallon drums,

 - smaller containers in two buildings on-site, and

 - hazardous liquid and sludge in two basement vaults of one of the vacant buildings.